jakepruitt/jakepruitt.github.io/_posts/2015-01-11-using-seneca-web.md

 Right now, I am working on a Hapi plugin that will create the routes stored in seneca-web and map those routes to the appropriate commands.
 So far, I have really enjoyed working with Hapi, and find its API very robust and solid.
 I now have a much better idea of how the `seneca-web` component of the system works, and will use that to marry the super-powered web framework of Hapi with the microservice mindset, and hopefully some best practices will surface.

-If you are interested in following the Hapi/Seneca progress, check out the [Checklist application](https://github.com/jrpruit1/checklist) that I am building using **B**ootstrap, **A**ngular, **S**eneca, and **H**api (or **BASH**).
+If you are interested in following the Hapi/Seneca progress, check out the [Checklist application](https://github.com/jrpruit1/checklist) that I am building using Bootstrap, Angular, Seneca, and Hapi.
 Most of the application is smoke tests at this point, but the components have been chosen carefully to be simple and robust.

-Later this week, I will have a post about the decisions I have made setting up a **BASH** application, and possibly create a Yeoman generator that can scaffold out a similar application from the command line.
+Later this week, I will have a post about the decisions I have made setting up this application, and possibly create a Yeoman generator that can scaffold out a similar application from the command line.
 My goal is to constantly simplify the application to its core components, and once I have built an intuitive way for Seneca and Hapi to communicate, I will have most of what I need.
+Since I have a firm knowledge of how seneca-web works, I know the next three steps of my progress:

+1. Find a way to register the routes from seneca-web into Hapi, and trigger the sample seneca command I set up.
+2. Generalize the logic to work for any kind of routes and extract that into a separate module.
+3. Find a best practice for registering seneca commands, possibly in single-file plugins, and organize the project to reflect that.

+After all of that is complete, I will have a nice template for future projects, so I will probably copy the structure into its own repository, and possibly make a yeoman generator.
+I will let you know about the progress!